 “My phone is too thick” said no one, ever, yet the latest handsets boast of shaving fractions of a millimeter from their profile.
 What we really, really want, is longer battery life and less cables.
 If Apple offered a brick phone with wireless charging that lasted a week, I’d buy that.
 But they don’t, so it falls to third party manufacturers like Dog & Bone to add those critical extra features.

 Wireless charging isn’t a new technology, but Apple has so far resolutely refused to make their devices compatible.
 Combined, the Dog & Bone Backbone wireless charging set and battery make a formidable combination, and then throws in some shock resistance just to sweeten the deal.
-At the end of this review, we’re giving a complete set of case, charger, and battery pack for iPhone 6/6S, to one lucky reader.

 Design and Specifications